1

 Job Summary

-The APP functions primarily in the inpatient ICU setting managing the care of acute and chronically ill neonates.
-The APP is generally on a service-aligned team and manages the day-to-day patient care from ICU to step down to discharge.
-In some instances, the APP may have responsibilities for this same patient population as they return for follow-up in the outpatient setting.
-The APP may also play a role in the admission process including deliveries.
-The APP has a strong foundation in evidence-based practice and education and has a responsibility to ensure an environment of safe quality care.
-The APP demonstrates an advanced level of medical knowledge, clinical and technical competency, sound clinical judgment, professionalism as it relates to interpersonal and general communication skills, timely and compliant documentation, and takes responsibility for ongoing professional development and competency validation.
+The APP functions primarily in the clinic managing the care of acute and chronically ill patients of this specific population or with related diseases.
+The APP is generally service aligned team and manages the care of the outpatient with the team.
+In some instances the APP may have responsibilities for this same patient population in the consultative inpatient setting or serves a resource for the inpatient care team.
+The APP has a strong foundation in evidenced based practice and education and has a responsibility for ensuring an environment of safe quality care.
+The APP demonstrates an advanced level of medical and nursing knowledge, clinical and technical competency, sound clinical judgment, professionalism as it relates to interpersonal and general communication skills, timely and compliant documentation, and takes responsibility for ongoing professional development and competency validation.

 Skills / Knowledge / Abilities